FormatterKit/FormatterKit/README.md

 # FormatterKit

-`FormatterKit` is a collection of well-crafted `NSFormatter` subclasses for things like hours of operation, distance, and relative time intervals.
+`FormatterKit` is a collection of well-crafted `NSFormatter` subclasses for things like units of information, distance, and relative time intervals.
 Each formatter abstracts away the complex business logic of their respective domain, so that you can focus on the more important aspects of your application.

 In short, use this library if you're manually formatting any of the following (with string interpolation or the like):

 * __Arrays__: Display `NSArray` elements in a comma-delimited list *(e.g. "Russell, Spinoza & Rawls")*
-* __Hours of Operation__: Format and collapse recurring weekly business hours *(e.g. "Mon-Wed: 8:00AM - 7:00PM")*
 * __Location, Distance & Direction__: Show `CLLocationDistance`, `CLLocationDirection`, and `CLLocationSpeed` in metric or imperial units *(eg. "240ft Northwest" / "45 km/h SE")*
 * __Ordinal Numbers__: Convert cardinal `NSNumber` objects to their ordinal in most major languages *(eg. "1st, 2nd, 3rd" / "1ère, 2ème, 3ème")*
 * __Time Intervals__: Show relative time distance between any two `NSDate` objects *(e.g. "3 minutes ago" / "yesterday")*
 * __Units of Information__: Humanized representations of quantities of bits and bytes *(e.g. "2.7 MB")*
-* __URL Requests__: Print out `cURL` or `Wget` command equivalents for any `NSURLRequest` *(e.g. `curl "https://api.gowalla.com/spots/" -H "Accept: application/json"`)*
+* __URL Requests__: Print out `cURL` or `Wget` command equivalents for any `NSURLRequest` *(e.g. `curl -X POST "https://www.example.com/" -H "Accept: text/html"`)*

 ## Demo